Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular electronic transitions: Comparison of the EOM and auxiliary wavefunction pictures

-We will introduce here the TDDFRT AMBW originally proposed by Casida \cite{casida_time-dependent_1995} and extensively used in the context of non-adiabatic dynamics.
-After a necessary normalization, we will inspect the properties of the 1--TDM and 1--DDM one can derive from inspecting such an ansatz and the structure of the related objects.
-The AMBW proposed by Casida has the following expression:
+Since $\Psi^{[1]}$ is the most extensively used in calculation codes, we suggest to study it in more details, for some objects that can be derived from it are very close in their form, but different from EOM objects.
+After a necessary normalization, we will inspect the properties of the 1--TDM and 1--DDM one can derive from the $\Psi^{[1]}$ ansatz, and the structure of the related objects.
+The theoretical study and use of the $\Psi^{[1]}$ ansatz is made easy when considering pure-DFT exchange-correlation functionals, for in theses cases